samdasoxide/django-starter/{{cookiecutter.project_slug}}/provisioning/README.md

 #### [`geerlingguy.redis`](https://galaxy.ansible.com/geerlingguy/redis/)

-Used to install and configure redis.
+Used to install and configure Redis.
 Very simple setup, only setting modified is use of Redis append only file (`appendonly.aof`) as we often use Redis as a queue and we want the durability.